 3PPL=1.61For every reported PPL, store max_context_tokens, stride_tokens, the first-token policy, and the masking policy beside the score.
 Those details are measurement settings, not implementation trivia.

-Suppose your support assistant predicts common delivery-status language fluently but states a wrong refund deadline.
-Perplexity can reward fluent next-token prediction without detecting that policy failure.
+Suppose your incident assistant predicts common status-log language fluently but recommends the wrong rollback step.
+Perplexity can reward fluent next-token prediction without detecting that operational failure.
 Likewise, changing decoding strategy can change generated text quality even when the underlying model is unchanged, as Holtzman et al. demonstrated when studying repetitive neural generation.[3]

 Use PPL for the question it answers: